Derren Brown: Career

-Brown has faced allegations of using stooges in his work.
-Viewers complained that the subject of Apocalypse was an actor, pointing to his CastingCallPro account as evidence.
-Brown dismissed these allegations as conspiracy theories and then responded directly, calling them untrue and hurtful.

 Methods

 Suggested methods

-Brown states that he uses a variety of methods to achieve his illusions including traditional magic/conjuring techniques, memory techniques, hypnosis, body language reading, cognitive psychology, cold reading, and psychological, subliminal (specifically the use of PWA – "perception without awareness"), and ideomotor suggestion.
+Brown states that he uses a variety of methods to achieve his illusions including traditional magic/conjuring techniques, memory techniques, hypnosis, body language reading, cognitive psychology, cold reading, and psychological, subliminal (specifically the use of PWA; "perception without awareness"), and ideomotor suggestion.
 Others additionally ascribe methods to him that he denies, ranging from the pseudoscience neuro-linguistic programming (NLP) to paid actors.

 In an interview in New Scientist in 2005, when asked how he "acquired his psychological skills", Brown says that he learnt skills as a hypnotist, which he was not sure how to apply until he started performing close-up magic.
 When asked whether he is able to detect lies, Brown claimed to be able to read subtle cues such as micro-muscle movements that indicate to him if someone is lying.
 Concerning his apparent success at hypnotising people, he stated that he can normally spot a suggestible type of person and chooses that person to be his participant.
 He believes that the presence of a television camera also increases suggestibility.

 Several authors have claimed that Brown uses neuro-linguistic programming (NLP) in his act which "consists of a range of magical 'tricks', misdirection and, most intriguing, setting up audiences to provide the response that he wishes them to provide by using subtle subliminal cues in his conversation with them".
 In response to the accusation that he unfairly claims to be using NLP whenever he performs, he wrote, "The truth is I have never mentioned it outside of my book."
 He does have an off-stage curiosity about the system, and discusses it in the larger context of hypnotism and suggestion.
 In his book Tricks of the Mind, he mentions that he attended an NLP course with Richard Bandler, co-creator of NLP and mentor of Paul McKenna.
-He also describes the NLP concept of eye accessing cues as a technique of "limited use" in his book Pure Effect.
-The language patterns which he uses to suggest behaviours are very similar in style to those used by Richard Bandler and by the hypnotist from whom Bandler learnt his skill, Milton H. Erickson.
+He also describes the NLP concept of eye-accessing cues as a technique of "limited use" in his book Pure Effect.
 Brown also mentions in Tricks of the Mind that NLP students were given a certificate after a four-day course, certifying them to practise NLP as a therapist.
 A year after Brown attended the class, he received a number of letters saying that he would receive another certificate, not for passing a test (as he discontinued practising NLP following the course), but for keeping in touch.
-After ignoring their request, he later received the new certificate for NLP in his mailbox, unsolicited.
+After ignoring their request, he later received the new certificate for NLP in the post, unsolicited.